 Get Out is about a guy named Chris (Daniel Kaluuya) who is in a seemingly happy relationship with a girl named Rose (Allison Williams).
 During a weekend visit to her parents’ home, Chris uncovers a mysterious plot that ultimately threatens his life.

 No one could have predicted how much of a smash hit this film would be with audiences- least of all me!
 I am not ashamed to say that I was really surprised by how much I enjoyed it.
 Get Out is scary, funny and most importantly thought-provoking.

-First and foremost the acting is spot-on especially by Kaluuya (Sicario) who portrays his character in an honest way.
+The acting is spot-on, especially by Kaluuya (Sicario), who portrays his character in an honest way.
 Chris is likable and down to earth and he’s someone you root for the minute he’s introduced onscreen.
 I also liked that by the film’s end he is something of a hero.
 Kaluuya’s next big project is Marvel’s Black Panther and I’m super excited to see how he fits into the MCU.

 As the seemingly supportive girlfriend, Williams (HBO’s Girls) plays her role very convincingly.
 Rose is the kind of the character an actress can really get lost in because she is so interesting.
 There is more to her than initially meets the eye.
 As the movie progresses, we learn a lot about her family history and how it has impacted her for better or worse (mostly worse).